 - 5.1 School Place Planning Requirements 2018/19 to 2024/25 document was shared with all schools via Schools' Notice Board.
-Attendance at Primary, Secondary, Early Years and Post 16 forum is also planned between now and March.
+A refresh of forecasts is underway to update the latest information on births, cohort growth and housing developments.
+Attendance at School Forum is planned for March 2021.
 Schools are reminded annually of their duty to share their admission numbers with the Council and are required to notify the Council of any changes to their admission arrangements.
-Ongoing consultation will continue to take place as required with key external stakeholders in all projects within the Schools Capital Programme. - 5.2 The Leader and all Ward Members have been consulted in relation to the proposals and no comments were received.
-The Leader agreed that the report should proceed for an executive decision.
+Ongoing consultation will continue to take place as required with key external stakeholders in all projects within the Schools Capital Programme - 5.2 The Leader and all Ward Members have been consulted in relation to the proposals and no comments were received.